pulumi/docs/pulumi-hugo/themes/default/content/security/_index.md

 ## Vulnerability Reporting

 If you believe you’ve discovered a potential vulnerability in Pulumi’s security, please contact us at [security@pulumi.com](mailto:security@pulumi.com).
-For non-critical matters please file an issue at [https://support.pulumi.com](https://support.pulumi.com/).
+For non-critical matters please file an issue with [Pulumi support](https://support.pulumi.com/).

 When reporting a potential vulnerability, please include as much of the following information as possible.